 A range of in-person tickets are available in three categories: Public Sector; Event Partner; and Commercial, with options to also book the garden party or study tours.
 Virtual tickets to view the live stream and recordings are also available.
-Registration is open now with Early Bird savings until 25 April.
+Registration is open now with extended Early Bird savings until 15 May.
 Visit www.europeanhealthcaredesign.eu to register today.